 where $k\in\left\{ 0,1\}\right\} .$

 We have already mentioned channel $c\leftarrow a$ which provides a noisy version of $a$.
 We may consider that Alice uses bit-flip with probability $q$ to make $c$, i.e., $p_{c|a=0}(1)=p_{c|a=1}(0)=q$.
-We may now use the following standard relations to simplify the right hand side of Eq. (\ref{eq:4})
+We may now use the following standard relations to simplify the right-hand side of Eq. (\ref{eq:4}),

 and